stephenr85/concrete5_esiteful_user_import/README.md

-concrete5_user_import
+concrete5_esiteful_user_import
 =====================

-Import users from a CSV.
+Import or delete users using a CSV.